10 Things to Know Before Getting a Tattoo

 “Even though you’re getting a piece of artwork, there are limits to tattooing.
 It’s an art form, but there’s also a science to it.”

-9. Don’t get a tattoo on empty stomach: true or false?
+9. Don’t get a tattoo on empty stomach.

 True!
 “We recommend everybody to get a good night of sleep before getting the tattoo, and eat a good meal, too.
 You are putting your body through a little bit of stress.”